OLG-MAN/gcp-tomcat-nginx-lb/README.md

 ![](img/not.png)

-* ### Create Function what triggered to Pub/Sub code-404 topic and pull code 404 last log from Bigquery.
+* ### Create Cloud Function what triggered from Pub/Sub 'code-404' topic and pull last '404' log from Bigquery.

 ```
 from google.cloud import bigquery